Punjab Roadways: History

 During the late 1980s and early 1990s, Punjab Roadways faced operational challenges due to civil unrest, including the loss of 38 buses to violence and subsequent curtailment of services, particularly during evening hours.
 A lack of regular vehicle replacement further deteriorated fleet conditions, resulting in a substantial number of overaged buses by the late 1990s.
 To counter this, the government initiated the addition of 1,100 new buses through Punjab State Bus Stand Management Company Ltd. (PUNBUS).
 However, only 534 buses were acquired by 1999 due to financial constraints.
 By 1999, Punjab Roadways was compelled to ground 150 aging buses, with further reductions in 2002, bringing the fleet count down significantly.

 PUNBUS

-This is the logo of PUNBUS.

 PUNBUS was established as a subsidiary to manage fleet expansion loans and modernize the infrastructure.
 In 2005-06, PUNBUS, through commercial loans, enabled the addition of 360 new buses deployed on routes managed by Punjab Roadways.
 These additions improved the operational efficiency and coverage of public transportation services across Punjab.

 In 2023, Government of Punjab decided to merge 587 debt-free buses of PUNBUS to Punjab Roadways.